 Our hard working team is drawn from all over the Goleta Valley and from many walks of life.
 What unites us and inspires us is an investment in our future through the support of excellence in education.

 Board of Directors

 Emily Izmirian has been involved with Goleta Education Foundation since 2008.
-Since becoming a board member, she has served on the Marketing and Governance committees and is currently involved with the Innovation Grant.
+Since becoming a board member, she has served as President and on the Marketing and Governance committees and is currently involved with the Innovation Grants.
 She is the Volunteer Coordinator for GEF’s annual Lemon Run.

 Emily has a bachelor’s degree in English and minor in Psychology from The George Washington University.
 She moved to Santa Barbara to attend UCSB for a Masters of Education in Teaching.
 While at UCSB, Emily was impressed by Goleta schools and decided she wanted to work for the Goleta Union School District.
 Currently, she teaches sixth grade at Brandon School.
 She is on the UTP-G negotiations team, collaborating with the district team.
 She is passionate about improving the education of all students in GUSD schools.

-A street painter for 29 years, she has painted as far away as Japan.
-Blair is also a working public artist, with porcelain tile murals in Santa Barbara and painted murals in Isla Vista.
-Blair and her husband Tom were among the founding parents of Peabody Charter School in Santa Barbara where in 1993 they helped establish the “Splash Zone”, an indoor/outdoor ceramic studio still going strong today.
+Also a street painter for 32 years, she is a working public artist, with porcelain tile murals in Santa Barbara and painted murals in Isla Vista.
+Blair and her husband Tom were among the founding parents of Peabody Charter School in Santa Barbara where, in 1993, they helped establish the “Splash Zone,” an indoor/outdoor ceramic studio that is still going strong today.
 Tom built it, and Blair received a three-year artist-in-residency grant from the California Arts Council whose focus was telling stories through clay.